engelanna/addressing-the-yan-report/README.md

 In September 2020, the above claimed to **be** scientific evidence for SARS-CoV-2 being an engineered bioweapon :fearful: Zenodo granting it a Digital Object Identifier (DOI) made the report appear credible, despite the lack of peer review.

-<br>The Johns Hopkins University countered with a [page-by-page account](https://www.centerforhealthsecurity.org/our-work/pubs_archive/pubs-pdfs/2020/200921-in-response-yan.pdf) of why they found the report unconvincing.
-However, neither their authority, nor having to read a mountain of references, would appeal to the conspiratorial :raised_eyebrow: part of the audience.
+<br>The Johns Hopkins University [made up for that lack](https://www.centerforhealthsecurity.org/our-work/pubs_archive/pubs-pdfs/2020/200921-in-response-yan.pdf) the same month, explaining why the report was unconvincing.
+However, neither authority, nor having to read through a heap of references, are arguments that appeal to conspiratorial audiences :raised_eyebrow::raised_eyebrow:.

-<br>Critical thinking only requires that __the core claim__ be verified - should _that_ turn out to be false, anything derived from it automatically becomes false as well :woman_shrugging: What was the postulate, then, that sufficed for its authors to be able to seek asylum in the USA?
+<br>Critical thinking only requires that __the core claim__ be verified - should _that_ turn out to be statistically insignificant, any deductions may safely be disregarded :woman_shrugging: What was the postulate, then, that sufficed for its authors to be able to seek asylum in the USA?

 ---

-## Restriction enzymes around the spike protein receptor binding motif
+## Restriction enzymes around the spike protein's receptor binding motif

 Mikolaj Raszek, PhD, was kind enough to elucidate, in [SARS-CoV-2 coronavirus origins alternative theories – do they hold up against science?](https://merogenomics.ca/blog/en/117/SARS-CoV-2_coronavirus_origins_alternative_theories__do_they_hold_up_against_science_Part_2), the core claim of the Yan report.